-For example, in Figure A.1, a0=1 could occur only if one of the following were true:
+For example, in Figure A.1, a0=1 could occur only if (c) reads the value written by (a) and one of the following were true:

 - (b) appears before (a) in global memory order (and in the coherence order co).
 However, this violates RVWMO PPO rule 1.
 The co edge from (b) to (a) highlights this contradiction. - (a) appears before (b) in global memory order (and in the coherence order co).
 However, in this case, the Load Value Axiom would be violated, because (a) is not the latest matching store prior to (c) in program order.
 The fr edge from (c) to (b) highlights this contradiction.